beepscore/OpenGL/iOS examples/ch10_EXAMPLES/Ch10_Notes.md

 Run app on Mac OS X.
 App imports grayscale image to be used as height map.
 File/Save As exports Core Data terrain model as binary, sqlite, or xml.
+In Finder double clicking .binary or .sqlite opens TerrainEditor.app.

 ##### TEDocument
 Sets constant TEMetersPerUnit = 10.0 (10.0 meter/pixel)